statisticsnorway/microdata-tools/docs/metadata-model.md

 ## Unit types
 * **PERSON**: Representation of a person in the microdata.no platform.
 Columns with this unit type should contain FNR.
 * **FAMILIE**: Representation of a family in the microdata.no platform.
 Columns with this unit type should contain FNR.
-* **FORETAK**: Representation of a foretak in the microdata.no platform.
+* **BEDRIFT**: Representation of a bedrift in the microdata.no platform.
 Columns with this unit type should contain ORGNR.
 * **VIRKSOMHET**: Representation of a virksomhet in the microdata.no platform.
 Columns with this unit type should contain ORGNR.
 * **HUSHOLDNING**: Representation of a husholdning in the microdata.no platform.
 Columns with this unit type should contain FNR.
 * **JOBB**: Representation of a job in the microdata.no platform.
 Columns with this unit type should contain FNR_ORGNR.
 FNR belongs to the employee and ORGNR belongs to the employer.